 In-depth knowledge of the facial anatomy will provide practitioners with the ability to offer safe and precise medical aesthetic injections.
 Understanding the surface landmarks and the underlying danger zones is essential so the practitioner can decrease the risk of complications.

-This training course has two distinct educational components – a virtual training session plus an in-person class that advances the learning in Course 1 and Course 2 combined.
+This training course has two distinct educational components – a virtual training session plus an in-person Course 4a/4b class that practically advances the learning in Course 1 and Course 2 combined.

 This course is also available as a Supplementary Course for experienced practitioners for $500. (plus tax).